EvanSkiStudios/GMC-JAM-43_Starship-Elemental/Readme.md

 ## ELEMENTS

 ​Earth is being invaded by an alien swarm!
 Their is only one hope!

-​Launch the- Wait is that a racoon?!
+Launch the- Wait... is that a raccoon?!
 Blast your way through waves of enemies!
-Use the smartbombs to ANNIHILATE your enemies!
+Use the smart-bombs to ANNIHILATE your enemies!

 Can you save the world?